-Many US states have long and harsh winters and while some species are active this time of year, others will increase their activity significantly.
+Many regions in the US and Canada have long and harsh winters and while some species are pretty much inactive this time of year, others will increase their activity significantly.

 Lake trout specifically is a great species to target through the ice.
 Due to the size and fight, this fish can be super fun to catch and harvest if that is what you are into.
 But what type of rod should you be using to target this species?